 Candidates self-evaluate and decide to participate in the course.
 If they do not feel ready, it is advised to postpone the course.

 Once the IKO Head Office has approved your candidature, the Assistant Trainer candidate must complete at least three ATTCs (Assistant Trainer Training Course; ATTC 1 can be done with an Assistant Trainer or an Examiner.
 The ATTC 2 and 3 must be done with an Examiner).

 ATTC 1 – Observation week During the ATTC 1, the candidate will observe the ATC run by an Assistant Trainer or an Examiner.
 The point of this week is to refresh their knowledge, ask the Assistant Trainer as many questions as possible on tricks and tips to run an ATC (during breaks so as not to disturb the ATC), and to help and assist the Assistant Trainer with the group—especially during practical exercises.
-The minimum number of Assistant candidates to confirm an ATTC 1 is three.
+The minimum number of Assistant candidates to confirm an ATTC 1 is four.
 Once the ATTC 1 is completed, the Assistant Trainer candidate must attend the ATTC 2 within one year or the ATTC 1 will be void and must redone to be valid.

 ATTC 2 During ATTC 2 (during which the candidate will be trained only with an Examiner), the candidate will be required to become more hands-on than they were in ATTC 1.
 They must run some parts of the ATC themselves to build confidence as a future Assistant Trainer.
 They will coordinate with the Examiner regarding which parts they will run and which parts they still prefer to observe.
 During breaks and in the evening, the Examiner will help them prepare for the next part of the ATC.
 The minimum number of Assistant candidates to confirm an ATTC 2 is five.